Chlordiazepoxide: Medical uses

+Chlordiazepoxide hydrochloride may be used in chronic benzodiazepine users to discontinue benzodiazepine use.
+The long half-life means that the patient’s final dose will last several days, making the likelihood of withdrawal symptoms low.
+Tapering can last months to years.

-It can sometimes be prescribed to ease symptoms of irritable bowel syndrome combined with clidinium bromide as a fixed dose medication, Librax.
+It can sometimes be prescribed to ease symptoms of irritable bowel syndrome (IBS) combined with clidinium bromide as a fixed dose medication, Librax.

 Contraindications

 Use of chlordiazepoxide should be avoided in individuals with the following conditions: